setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/index.md

 * Java + Selenium (hub and nodes)
 * Cucumber

-Test farm have to be built.
+Test farm has to be built.

 Smart devices and PC: